-A Cognitive Approach to Suicide Prevention
+A Prescriptive Analytic Approach to Suicide Prevention

 The same shame and stigma associated with depression apply to those at risk for suicide.
 Often people contemplating suicide mistakenly feel that they are a burden to those around them, making them even less likely to confide their dark thoughts to anyone.
 By the time someone writes a suicide note, it’s likely too late to intervene.

 This tragedy touches far too many lives.
 Suicide leads all causes of death in all age groups.
 For people aged 15 to 34, only unintended non-lethal injury occurs more frequently.
 Between 1999 and 2014, the per capita rate of suicide increased 24 percent.
 Suicide took the lives of more than 44,000 people in 2015.
 Within the general population, the suicide attempt rate is about 0.5%.

 The Jvion Machine applies artificial intelligence to understand comprehensive clinical, socioeconomic and other data to identify suicide risk within a community or patient population.
 The Jvion Suicide/Self-harm Vector helps tackle this growing problem by identifying those most at risk of having an emergency department or inpatient visit due to self-harm, suicidal ideation, suicide attempt, or suicide in the next six months.